mathieu-benoit/formio-on-aks/README.md

 Here is what we would do differently:

 - use Azure CLI commands to create services instead of using the Azure portal
-- host the containers on AKS instead on pure VMs
+- host the containers on AKS instead of on pure VMs
 - deploy redis as container on AKS instead of using the Azure Redis Service
-- leverage the Azure Monitor for containers add-on
+- leverage the Azure Monitor for containers (monitoring) and Kured (patch OS)

 ToC: